craws/OpenAtlas/sphinx/source/technical/api.rst

 **Example URL**
     https://demo.openatlas.eu/api/0.3/entity/5117
 **Domain**
-    Location of the OpenAtlas instance from which information should be retrieved; e.g. https://demo-openatlas.eu/ for the demo-version
+    Location of the OpenAtlas instance from which information should be retrieved; e.g. https://demo-openatlas.eu/ for the demo version.
 **API Version**
     Input without version number leads to the current stable version (`https://demo.openatlas.eu/api/entity/5117 <https://demo.openatlas.eu/api/entity/5117>`_).
 If another version of
     the API is to be used, the version number can be specified (demo.openatlas.eu/api/**0.3**/entity/5117).
-    A version overview can be found under point Versioning_ **Endpoints**
+    A version overview can be found under point Versioning_.
+**Endpoints**
     Specific data can be queried by attaching an endpoint (demo.openatlas.eu/api/0.3/**entity**/5117).
     The information is provided in a human - and machine-readable form.
-Further information under Endpoints_ **Required path values**
+Further information under Endpoints_.
+**Required path values**
     Must be included to create a valid URL.
-Different endpoints require different values (demo.openatlas.eu/api/0.3/entity/**5117**. **5117** is an ID as required by the entity endpoint) - all required values are state in **{** **}** at the Endpoints_ definition **Parameters**
+Different endpoints require different values (demo.openatlas.eu/api/0.3/entity/**5117**. **5117** is an ID as required by the entity endpoint) - all required values are state in **{** **}** at the Endpoints_ definition.
+**Parameters**
     Used to structure additional information for a given URL.
 They are added to the end of an URL after the "?" symbol (demo.openatlas.eu/api/0.3/entity/5117**?**download=true).
 All available Parameters can be found